fiddleHeads/intro-to-arcgis-pro/README.md

 - Index: folder with background organizing information

 ## USER INTERFACE
 ArcGIS Pro is the latest desktop GIS software from the software company Esri.
 This software must be purchased, downloaded, installed, and configured on your computer for it to work as intended.
-Students at the University of British Columbia can find out more information on the price and availability of ArcGIS Pro software :exclamation: here :exclamation:.
+Those of you at the University of British Columbia can find more information about the availability of ArcGIS Pro software :exclamation: here :exclamation:.

 Open the software and get familiar with the default user interface.
 1. In Windows, go to the Programs menu and find the ArcGIS Program Group, then select ArcGIS Pro.